ayushkumar-5/Portfolio/README.md

 - **Social Media Links**: Connects to my social media profiles.
 - **Footer Section**: Includes contact details and a newsletter subscription form.

-## Project Structure

-Portfolio/
-│
-├── css/
-│   └── style.css        # All the CSS styling for the website
-│
-├── images/
-│   ├── plug.png         # Placeholder image used in About and Contact sections
-│   ├── fb.png           # Social media icons for Facebook, Twitter, LinkedIn, Instagram
-│   └── webdeveloper.jpg # Image for About section
-│
-├── index.html           # Main homepage
-├── about.html           # About section
-├── service.html         # Services offered
-├── blog.html            # Qualifications or blog section
-├── contact.html         # Contact form and Google Maps
-├── README.md            # Project documentation (you are here!)
-└── LICENSE              # License information

 ## Usage